nirajvnec/testLTC/README.md

+how to check if Kerberos is enabled windows 11 or not?

+Using Command Prompt (cmd) as administrator:

+klist tgt

+If Kerberos is enabled and you have a valid ticket, you'll see ticket information.
+If not enabled/no ticket, you'll see "No Kerberos tickets cached"

+Get-ItemProperty HKLM:\SYSTEM\CurrentControlSet\Control\Lsa | Select-Object LmCompatibilityLevel

 From October 18, 2023 to November 18, 2024 = 13 months
 The command will show all code changes (commits) made by these team members during this 13-month period.